Art Centres Attending NIAF 2026

 Develop and grow a viable pathway to address the extreme economic exclusion experienced by residents of Australia’s remote Indigenous communities.

-Develop their Indigenous lead governance structure leading to Indigenous leadership in the arts and in the business and community lead decisions they make
+Develop their Indigenous-led governance structure, leading to Indigenous leadership in the arts and in the business and community, leading decisions they make.

 Generate income as Art centre sales are often the only externally generated source of income.